 Objects of Quota

-- To serve country and community
+- To serve the community at large

 - To promote high ethical standards

-- To emphasize the dignity of all useful occupations
+- To emphasize the dignity of all

 - To develop good fellowship and friendship